shounit-kamboj/ANN/README.md

 ## Overview

 This project trains a 2-hidden-layer artificial neural network on the classic [Iris dataset](https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/0e7a9b0a5d22642a06d3d5b9bcbad9890c8ee534/iris.csv).
-The model achieves 30/30 correct predictions on the test set (100% test accuracy).
+The model achieved 30/30 correct predictions on the test set (100% test accuracy).

 ## Model Architecture